 Stealth: Called for when a player wants their presence to go unnoticed.
-On success, the character may move and act freely without fear of being noticed, until the referee determines that there has been some notable change in circumstances.
-This change may be due to some action the player is taking (such as opening a door while there are enemies in the room with them); or it may be the result of a significant change in the the environment (moving from a dark, empty corridor, into a brightly lit room full of people).
+Successful characters may move and act freely without fear of being noticed, until the referee determines that there has been some notable change in circumstances.
 When this occurs, the player may choose to retreat, or to make a new stealth check to move forward.
 NOTE: Stealth can be reactive, rolled after the party has encountered something.
 It can also be maintained while engaging in combat, so long as you're not obvious about it.